Navigation

 Research

-Currently, my research interests focus on applying model-driven engineering techniques to support the development and V&V of resilient systems, with a particular focus on automating quantitative performability analysis, and on formalizing system development artifacts using domain-specific languages.
+I work with different aspect related to the modeling of complex systems, including formal models, probabilistic models, and model-driven engineering.
+I am mostly interested in problems related to safety-critical and mission-critical domains.
+My research interests focuses on model-driven engineering tehcniques applied to the V&V systems, with a particular focus on automating quantitative performability analysis, and on formalizing system development artifacts using domain-specific languages.

 Publications

-An open PDF version of all my publications (with a couple of exceptions) is also available on my personal webpage.
+If you are interested in the details, you find a summary and a PDF version of (almost) all my publications on my personal webpage.
 Feel free to contact me if you have questions or comments.

-Below you also find a link to my profile on Cristin; however the list there may not be particularly up to date or complete.
+You may also want to check my profile on Cristin; however the list there may not be particularly up to date or complete.

 • Chronological